-In “The Maui Myths,” Maori natives of Talago Bay, North Island, New Zealand recount Maui’s mytho-history which aided in the creation of Moana.
+In “The Maui Myths,” Maori natives of Tolago (today called Tolaga) Bay, North Island, New Zealand recount Maui’s mytho-history which aided in the creation of Moana.
 Since Disney made up the fictional island of Motunui as a conglomerate of many aspects of different Polynesian cultures, it is no surprise that they also mixed and matched various stories of Maui, that vary between the Pacific Islands.
 They also chose to simplify Maui’s life in one big way, by making him an orphan.
-In traditional Maui lore, however, Maui has three brothers and a trickster son or stepson.
+In traditional Maui lore, however, Maui has four brothers and possibly a trickster son or stepson.

 “The Maui Myths” describes different accounts of the Maui mythology: “We meet with many contradictory statements concerning the Maui brothers.
 They are said to have been denizens of the far distant homeland of the race in remote times, but elsewhere we are told that the younger Maui reached New Zealand, some say about ten centuries ago, while others lessen that number by half.”